tinzulu/bank/README.md

 * transaction 4001
 * support 4002

-The system requires postgres, cassandra and redis to successfully run
+The system requires postgres, cassandra, kafka and redis to successfully run